2nd Corinthians Chapters 2 and 3– John Karmelich

 i)

-the Corinthian Christians could enjoy each others company without having to
+Corinthian Christians could enjoy each others company without having to focus

 ii)

-if I grieve you, who is left to make me glad but you whom I have grieved?"
+" For if I grieve you, who is left to make me glad but you whom I have

-church, who is left that Paul could share the joy of Christian fellowship with?
+has grieved the church, who is left that Paul could share the joy of Christian

 iii)

-do is have this whole issue settled and done with so he could have a happy
+trying to do is have this whole issue settled and done with so he could have a

 b)